Rachel Bloomekatz

-Rachel Sarah Bloomekatz (born December 3, 1982) is an American lawyer from Ohio who serves as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+Rachel Sarah Bloomekatz (born 1982) is an American lawyer from Ohio who serves as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.

 Early life and education

-Bloomekatz was born on December 3, 1982, in Southfield, Michigan.
+Bloomekatz was born in 1982, in Southfield, Michigan.
 She received her Bachelor of Arts, magna cum laude, from Harvard University in 2004 and her Juris Doctor from the UCLA School of Law in 2008.
 While attending UCLA, Bloomekatz was a comments editor on the UCLA Law Review.
 She interned with the Southern Poverty Law Center and the law firm Hadsell Stormer Rennick & Dai LLP.

 Career

-During law school, Bloomekatz was a law clerk to Judge Algenon L. Marbley of the U.S. District Court for the Southern District of Ohio.
+During law school, Bloomekatz was a law clerk to Judge Algenon L. Marbley of the United States District Court for the Southern District of Ohio.
 After graduation from law school, she served as a law clerk for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit from 2008 to 2009.
 From 2009 to 2010, she served as a law clerk for Chief Justice Margaret H. Marshall of the Massachusetts Supreme Judicial Court.
 She served as an assistant attorney general in the Office of the Attorney General in Boston from 2010 to 2011.

 From 2011 to 2012, Bloomekatz served as a law clerk for Justice Stephen Breyer of the Supreme Court of the United States.
 From 2013 to 2015, she was an associate at Jones Day in Columbus.
 From 2016 to 2019, she was a principal at Gupta Wessler PLLC.
 In addition, she has also represented Everytown Law, which is the legal branch of Everytown for Gun Safety and was legal director for Senator Sherrod Brown's 2012 reelection campaign.
 From 2019 to 2023, she was a solo practitioner at Bloomekatz Law LLC in Columbus, Ohio.
 Bloomekatz teaches federal courts at the Ohio State University Moritz College of Law.